What is an NDIS plan?

-- You prepare for the planning meeting.
+- You prepare for the planning conversation.

-- Your child’s plan is approved and you get a copy of the plan.
+- Your child’s plan is approved, and you get a copy of the plan.

 1. An NDIS representative contacts you

-They will also tell you:
+The NDIS representative will tell you:

-- how long the meeting will last
+- how long the planning conversation will last

 - ‘Piper is autistic.
 She can’t speak, so she gets upset or frustrated when we don’t understand her.’